dominickp/antfarm/README.md

 ```

 ## Documentation warning
 During late October, much of antfarm was refactored to use TypeScript's accessors.
 The documentation may be out of date.
+The documentation in the API reference should always be up to date.

 ```js
 // Old style